Sync data

 • Destination: OSS.

-• Data source name: Select the private OSS data source created earlier.
-In this example, select test_g.
+• Data source name: Select the private OSS data source you created earlier.
+In this example, it is test_g.

 3. Configure the synchronization task.